 These dogs can attack on-command if the situation demands it, but often, a command isn’t necessary.
 These dogs are trained to remain calm while evaluating potentially dangerous situations.

-If you’re in danger, your protection dog will act on its own and doesn’t hesitate to put their life on the line to protect their owner.
+If you’re in danger, your protection dog will act on its own and doesn’t hesitate to put its life on the line to protect its owner.

 What are the Benefits of Owning a Protection Dog?

 Owning a trained protection dog can come with a variety of different benefits.
 Let’s talk about a few of the common benefits that you can expect upon purchasing a protection dog.

 First of all, owning a protection dog can greatly benefit your peace of mind.
 You can sleep more soundly, fully aware of the fact that you have a watchful protector nearby.

 These animals are specifically bred and trained to handle break-ins.
 Often the mere presence of a protection dog greatly discourages attempted break-ins in the first place.

 In the event of a break-in, a protection dog will disable the intruder and keep them at bay until the police arrive on the scene.
 However, if the intruder escapes, your protection dog will thoroughly search the house until it’s become evident that the situation is no longer dangerous.

 Last but certainly not least, guard dogs make great companions.
 These animals aren’t just weapons that you keep separate from your family.
 They’re living, breathing creatures that are extremely protective of their loved ones.
 Not only will you feel safer, but you’ll also have an extra family member.